What is a RADAR Key & How to Use One

 Oct 22, 2025

 If you have ever come across a locked accessible toilet in the UK, chances are it requires a RADAR key.
-These keys are a simple but important accessibility feature that helps disabled people access toilets quickly and independently.
-In this guide, we explain what RADAR keys are, who can use them, and why they are so valuable.
+These keys are a simple but vital part of UK disability history and modern accessibility.
+They help disabled people access toilets quickly and independently.
+In this guide, we explain what a RADAR key is, who can use one, and why they are so valuable for navigating public spaces.

 Want to see one in action?
 Watch our full video on instagram to find out more!